AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 3. Treating AI as a technology upgrade rather than an organizational shift

 This is one of the more pernicious failure patterns.
-Supply chain organizations can do the hard work of selecting an AI-powered capability for the right reasons before carefully and thoughtfully implementing it throughout the business.
-The employed technology may be performing just as it should.
-Yet, with all that considered, the transformation splutters to a standstill.
+Supply chain organizations can do the hard work of selecting an AI-powered capability for the right reasons before carefully and thoughtfully deploying it throughout the business.
+The technology may perform just as intended.
+Yet, soon after, the transformation splutters to a standstill.

-This stalling happens because planners have not been given the time or sufficient involvement to trust the new systems and fully incorporate them into their workflows.
-The misalignment between adopting tech and preparing the organization is common, as 84% of organizations have not redesigned jobs around AI.
-Roles, KPIs, and ways of working continue in inertia long after deployment.
-Processes that existed before AI arrived are just as flawed.
+Why does this happen?
+Usually because planners have not been given the time or involved enough to trust the new systems and fully incorporate them into their workflows.
+The misalignment between technology adoption and organizational preparation is common, with 84% of organizations yet to redesign roles around AI.
+Employee remits, KPIs, and ways of working remain the same long after deployment.

 The organizational structure for AI adoption in the supply chain

-The crux of all these failure patterns points to the same single origin: inadequate organizational structures.
-They are incapable of creating the conditions for AI deployments to blossom into major contributors to not just more efficient operations, but greater productivity and accelerated growth.
+All of these failure patterns point to the same single origin: inadequate organizational structures.
+They are incapable of making AI into real business assets, driving efficiency, and, ultimately, accelerating growth.

 This calls for you to assess your organizational structure and ensure it is designed for AI.
-You should consider whether you have the right roles in place, and if they are, whether they’re held by people with the right drive and disposition to innovate.
+You should consider whether you have the right roles in place, and if they are in place, whether they are held by people with the right mindset and accountability to create change.
 Enterprises that are serious about becoming AI-native rebuild teams with four key transformation-focused roles, assigned to individuals instead of whole departments.

 The business owner is accountable for the outcome of the initiative in its entirety.
-They define the problem that needs solving, set the success criteria, identify and deploy the right AI capability, own the associated KPIs, and answers to any movement in them, positive or negative.
-The Business Owner is business accountability incarnate, and necessary to drive corrective action and prevent initiatives from drifting or becoming deprioritized.
+They define the problem that needs solving, set the success criteria, identify and deploy the right AI capability, own the associated KPIs, and answer to any movement in them, positive or negative.
+The business owner is accountability incarnate, taking corrective action when necessary and preventing initiatives from drifting or being deprioritized.

 The technology enabler owns everything that keeps the AI capability and the systems it runs on working reliably in production — whether that’s forecasts, generated recommendations, or autonomous agents.
 They are also responsible for the data infrastructure AI depends on, overseeing data streams as well as external and internal integrations.
-This role is essential to prevent technical failures and data quality issues from clogging up the AI initiative.
+This role prevents technical failures and data quality issues from clogging up the AI initiative.

-The change champion ensures the potential of adopted AI capabilities is fully realized in how the business works day to day.
-They are responsible for translating technical possibility into tangible process transformation: redesigning workflows, retraining planners, and cultivating a culture more receptive to new AI initiatives.
-On the ground, this involves stopping planners from reverting to old habits or defaulting to manual workarounds when autonomous systems are available.
+The change champion ensures the potential of AI is fully realized in how the business works day to day.
+They are responsible for translating technical possibility into tangible process transformation: redesigning workflows, retraining planners, and cultivating a culture that’s more receptive to new AI initiatives.
+On the ground, this involves preventing planners from reverting to old habits or defaulting to manual workarounds when autonomous systems are available.

 The value tracker has an overarching goal of showing how and where AI investments are yielding financial returns.
-They take improvements in forecast accuracy, inventory reductions, and decreases in waste and link them to concrete financial results.
-They ensure every AI initiative is financially validated — with ROI backed by evidence — so the business case for scaling stays strong.
+They link improvements in forecast accuracy, inventory reductions, and waste reduction to concrete financial results.
+The value tracker ensures that every AI initiative is financially validated — backing ROI with evidence — keeping the business case for scaling strong.
 They are the bridge between operational KPIs and P&L impact.

 If any of these roles are left unassigned or absorbed into someone’s existing job description without explicit accountability, transformation will likely not succeed.
 These roles must be filled by the right people, with the right level and scope of accountability — each with equal amounts of skin in the game.